 Confidential computing enables isolation of sensitive data in a secure domain during processing.
 It protects data in use by running the computation in a Trusted Execution Environment created using a combination of firmware and hardware features.
-In this post, we review the security considerations of Confidential Computing in Open Infrastructure projects.
+Next, we review the security considerations of Confidential Computing in Open Infrastructure projects.

 Confidential Computing Platforms

 As it often comes with paradigm-changing technologies, implementing support for confidential computing is a bumpy ride: the technology stack supporting confidential computing is eclectic; moreover threat models implementation and functionality vary across vendor platforms and results in diverging capabilities, trade-offs and security guarantees.
-This is actually a good thing – since it allows addressing a more diverse set of use cases.
-However, to make the right choices that enable new security features without compromising functionality, it is also important to understand what are the capabilities and limitations of each confidential computing technology.
-The table below illustrates an overview of several aspects across four leading enterprise server architectures for confidential computing.
+This diversity is a good thing – since it allows addressing a more diverse set of use cases.
+However, making the right choices that enable new security features without compromising functionality is hard.
+To do this, it helps to understand the capabilities and limitations of each confidential computing technology.
+Next, the table below reviews several aspects across four leading enterprise server architectures for confidential computing.

 - Memory encryption is supported on most architectures, except for IBM PEF which opted for memory isolation (at least in OpenPOWER 9).